scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 --- abstract

-This document presents the trust concept and design of the SCION *control-plane PKI*, SCION's public key infrastructure model.
+This document presents the trust concept and design of the SCION *control-plane Public Key Infrastructure (PKI)*, SCION's public key infrastructure model.
 SCION (Scalability, Control, and Isolation On Next-generation networks) is a path-aware, inter-domain network architecture.
 The control-plane PKI, or short CP-PKI, handles cryptographic material and lays the foundation for the authentication procedures in SCION.
 It is used by SCION's control plane to authenticate and verify path information, and builds the basis for SCION's special trust model based on so-called Isolation Domains.

-The document first describes the trust model behind SCION's control-plane PKI, and provides a short overview of the certificates, keys, and roles involved.
-It then continues with detailed specifications of the building blocks of SCION's control-plane PKI.
-The document concludes with several considerations in regard to deploying the control-plane PKI.
+This document first introduces the trust model behind the SCION's control-plane PKI, as well as clarifications to the concepts used in it.
+This is followed by specifications of the different types of certificates and the Trust Root Configuration.
+The document then specifies how to deploy the whole infrastructure.

 --- middle